-This phrase was used by some students long before the creation of the IPN, but it was during the first National Congress of Technical Students, held in the city of Chihuahua in 1937, that the then student Jesus Robles Martinez was elected president of the National Federation of Technical Students (FNET) and proposed a motto in order to represent the ideals of the student organization.
-The phrase "The Technique at the Service of a Better Country" was initially coined and should be used as a corollary of all of its proposals.
-This motto was later modified to "The Technique at the Service of the Homeland", which expresses the ideals of the Polytechnic./p>
+This phrase was used by some students long before the formation of the IPN, but it was at the first National Congress of Technical Students, held in Chihuahua in 1937, that then-student Jes Robles Martnez was elected president of the National Federation of Technical Students (FNET) and proposed a slogan to represent the student organization's ideals.
+Initially, the slogan "La Técnica al Servicio de una Patria Mejor." was coined, and it was intended to be used as a corollary to all of its suggestions.
+This slogan was eventually changed to "La Técnica al Servicio de la Patria," which embodies the IPN´s ideals.

-In 1936, Juan de Dios Bátiz and Lázaro Cárdenas del Río, respectively senator in congress and President of Mexico helped bring this project to fruition proposing to carry out the postulates in education established during the Mexican Revolution thus resulting in the creation of the IPN.
+In 1936, Juan de Dios Bátiz, a senator in Congress, and Lázaro Cárdenas del Río, president of Mexico, proposed carrying out the educational postulates established during the Mexican Revolution, which resulted in the establishment of the IPN.

-The IPN was conceived to promote the development and equity, support the process of industrialisation of the country and create alternatives for education in every sector of the population, and more specifically the socially disadvantaged groups.
+The IPN was created to promote development and equity, to support the country's industrialization process, and to provide educational opportunities for all segments of the population, particularly socially disadvantaged populations.

-It is customary for higher education institutes and their sport clubs to have a mascot.
-Not to be outdone, the IPN’s is a white donkey.
-There are different versions about its origin, the most popular being that when setting the area where the IPN was to be built, in the old Hacienda de Santo Tomás in the 30’s, a white donkey was left in the field.
-When students and football players from the first team saw the poor animal, it was immediately adopted as the mascot.
-Through the years, the white donkey became one of the symbols at IPN, particularly in sports.
+Mascots are common at higher education institutions and their sports groups.
+The IPN, not to be outdone, has a white donkey as its mascot.
+The most popular legend of its genesis is that in the 1930s, while the area where the IPN was to be built was being readied in the former Hacienda de Santo Tomás, a white donkey was abandoned on the field.
+When the first team's students and soccer players saw the sad animal, they quickly adopted it as a mascot.
+The white donkey became one of the IPN's symbols over time, particularly in sports.